-Leanplum lets you set delivery caps on the number of Emails, Push notifications, Webhooks, and App Inbox messages per day and/or per week that can be sent to any given user.
+Leanplum lets you set delivery caps on the number of Emails, Push notifications, Webhooks, and App Inbox messages per day (a 24 hour period) and/or per week (a 168 hour time period) that can be sent to any given user.
 Additionally, you can set limits on individual messages if they have a triggered delivery.

 These caps and limits ensure that if a user matches the target criteria for several messages (or matches the criteria for a triggered message multiple times), they do not receive more messages than you'd like.